ahwillia/itsneuronalblog/_posts/2020-10-09-optimal-transport.md

 \end{equation}
 $$

-As before, the constraints simply the marginal distributions of the transport plan to match $P$ and $Q$.
+As before, the constraints ensure that the marginal distributions of the transport plan match $P$ and $Q$.
 These constraints are analogous to equations 4 &amp; 5 from the previous section &mdash; at each location the transport plan must distribute the exact amount of initial dirt and must match the final amount of desired dirt.
 We can state the optimization problem even more compactly if we let $\boldsymbol{1}$ denote a vector of ones: